Generating Synthetic Mobility Networks with Generative Adversarial Networks: Experimental setup

 A crucial aspect is how to compute the difference between two mobility networks, considering that directed weighted networks are hard to compare, even in the case of known-node correspondence (i.e., networks with the same nodes but different edges) \cite{tantardini2019comparing}.
 We compute this difference in two ways.

 The first one consists of computing an error metric between two networks' adjacency matrices.
-In our experiments, we try three error metrics: RMSE, CPC, and CD.
+In our experiments, we try three error metrics: \emph{(i)} Normalized Root Mean Square Error (NRMSE), \emph{(ii)} Common Part of Commuters (CPC), and \emph{(iii)} Cut Distance (CD).
 The Root Mean Square Error (RMSE) \cite{luca2021survey, simini2021deep} is defined as:

 where $a_{ij}$ and $b_{ij}$ are the elements (flows) in position $(i,j)$ in the two networks' adjacency matrices of $A$ and $B$ and $n$ is the number of elements of the matrices ($64\times64$).
-Note that RMSE is substantially equivalent to the Frobenious norm (see Supplementary Note 4).
+Note that RMSE is substantially equivalent to the Frobenious norm (see Supplementary Note 5).
+The NRMSE is a min-max normalization of the RMSE, defined as:

-The Common Part of Commuters (CPC), also known as Sørensen-Dice index \cite{barbosa2018human, simini2021deep, LENORMAND2016158, simini2021deep}, a well-established measure to compute the similarity between real and generated, is defined as:
+The Common Part of Commuters (CPC), also known as Sørensen-Dice index \cite{barbosa2018human, simini2021deep, LENORMAND2016158, luca2021survey}, a well-established measure to compute the similarity between real and generated matrices, is defined as:

+CPC is a widely used metric in human mobility studies \cite{luca2021survey, lenormand2016systematic} and it ranges between 0 and 1.
+A CPC of 1 indicates a perfect match between the generated flows and the ground truth.
+On the other hand, 0 highlights a bad performance with no overlap.
+In other terms, CPC can be seen and interpreted as a metric of accuracy.

 The Cut Distance (CD) \cite{liu2018cut} is based on the notion of cut weight, widely used in network theory \cite{tantardini2019comparing}, and measures how much a network is bipartite.
 The cut norm $||A||_C$ of a real matrix $A = (a_{ij} )$, $i\in R$, $j \in S$ with a set of rows indexed by $R$ and a set of columns indexed by $S$, is the maximum over all $I \subset R$, $J \subset S$ of the quantity $|\sum_{i\in I, j\in J} a_{ij} |$.
 The Cut Distance (CD) between two adjacency matrices $A$ and $B$ is the cut norm of their difference: